-When I come across an article that reports primary empirical research, what I most want is to see the following five questions answered concisely in the abstract (that is, the 200-odd word precis at the beginning) and then (if I decide on the basis of reading the abstract that reading onward will be a good use of my time) at much greater length throughout the rest of the article:
+When I come across an article or similar piece of writing that reports primary empirical research, what I most want is to see the following five questions answered concisely in the abstract (that is, the 200-odd word precis at the beginning) and then (if I decide on the basis of reading the abstract that reading onward will be a good use of my time) at much greater length throughout the rest of the article:

 - What are the research questions?